 Why taxes on carbon pollution are essential, what’s happening now, and how you can help

-Yet the transition from climate-damaging fossil fuels to energy efficiency renewable sunlight and wind energy is slow and halting.
-The biggest obstacle to clean energy is that the market prices of coal, oil and gas don’t include the true costs of carbon pollution.
-A robust and briskly rising U.S. carbon tax will transform energy investment, re-shape consumption, and sharply reduce the carbon emissions that are driving global warming.
+Yet the transition from climate-damaging fossil fuels to energy efficiency, renewable sunlight and wind energy is slow and halting.
+The Number One obstacle is that the market prices of coal, oil and gas don’t include the true costs of carbon pollution.
+A briskly rising U.S. carbon tax will transform energy investment, re-shape consumption, and sharply reduce the carbon emissions that are driving global warming.

-- A carbon tax is an “upstream” tax on the carbon content of fossil fuels (coal, oil and natural gas) and biofuels.
+- A carbon tax is an “upstream” tax on the carbon contents of fossil fuels (coal, oil and natural gas) and biofuels.